NLnetLabs/kvx/README.md

 let store = KeyValueStore::new(&Url::parse("postgres://user:password@host/database-name")?, namespace)?;
 ```

 A store can be scoped using a namespace.
-A namespaces can be further devided up in (possibly nested) scopes.
+A namespaces can be further divided up in (possibly nested) scopes.

 Note that keys, scopes and namespaces have the `Segment` type, this is necessary to encode namespaces, scopes and keys to the filesystem.